High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Acknowledgments

 \section{Acknowledgments}

 NANTEN2 project is an international collaboration of ten universities, Nagoya University, Osaka Prefecture University, University of Cologne, University of Bonn, Seoul National University, University of Chile, University of New South Wales, Macquarie University, University of Sydney, and Zurich Technical University.
 This work was financially supported by Grants-in-Aid for Scientific Research (KAKENHI) of the Japanese society for the Promotion of Science (JSPS; grant numbers 15H05694 and 15K17607).
+In addition, the authors would like to thank Enago (www.enago.jp) for the English language review.